-- Assessment for school-readiness for newcomer first graders. - Yearlong adaptation activities for all students. - Individual sessions for students to work on social, emotional, personal, and academic success. - Group work with each classroom in the PYP - Individualized Education Programme (IEP)- need-based - As needed, students are directed to outside specialists in collaboration with their parents. - The outside-of-school specialists can consult and communicate with the school in order to support the student. - Counselors work with SEN students, in class or outside the class, as agreed with parents and PYP administration. - Teachers and counselors fill out the forms about the student, which are shared with the school administration and parents. - Parents can make an appointment and meet with the PYP counselor whenever they need. - Parents are called in for an individual meeting whenever necessary. - Parent seminars are organized throughout the year, according to the needs of the students and parents either school-wide or for a specific group of parents. - PYP counselors provide training and webinars for teachers. - Parents of SEN students are provided with updated, written recommendations and resources by counselors.
+- Assessment for school-readiness for newcomer first graders. - Yearlong adaptation activities for all students. - Individual sessions for students to work on social, emotional, personal, and academic success. - Wellbeing lessons with each grade in the PYP - Individualized Education Programme (IEP), if necessary - Referral to outside specialists in collaboration with their parents, as needed - The outside-of-school specialists can consult and communicate with the school in order to support the student. - Counselors work with SEN students, in class or outside the class, as agreed with parents and PYP administration. - Teachers and counselors fill out the forms about the student, which are shared with the school administration and parents. - Parents can make an appointment and meet with the PYP counselor or the Head of Wellbeing Services whenever they need. - Parents are called in for an individual meeting whenever necessary. - Parent seminars are organized throughout the year, according to the needs of the students and parents either school-wide or for a specific group of parents. - PYP counselors provide training and webinars for teachers. - Parents of SEN students are provided with updated, written recommendations and resources by counselors.